livingdocsIO/documentation/reference-docs/server-configuration/webhooks.md

 # Webhooks
 - added in [`release-2020-05`](https://github.com/livingdocsIO/livingdocs-release-notes/blob/master/releases/release-2020-05.md)

 Webhooks are registered HTTP endpoints that are called on specific events.
-Registered webhooks can be called when a document is published (`document.published`) or unpublished (`document.unpublished`).
-You can configure multiple webhooks that are called on only one or both of these events.
+You can configure multiple webhooks that are called on only one or multiple events.

 ## Configuration